 The roof terrace has wonderful views over the harbour and the café and smart restaurant are also a popular haunt in their own right.

-For sweeping, bird’s eye views over the Bay of Mallorca, look no further than the 14th-century Castell (castle) de Bellver [above, left].
+For sweeping, bird’s-eye views over the Bay of Mallorca, look no further than the 14th-century Castell (castle) de Bellver [above, left].
 Built entirely in the round amidst a pine-laden hilltop above the bay, the Castell de Bellver is Spain’s only circular Gothic castle.

 There’s also a museum exploring the castle’s history and in the summer, classical music concerts in the courtyard.

-It’s beautifully unspoilt but this also means there’s not much in the way of deckchairs or sun loungers, so if you want to sunbathe or swim, you’ll want to bring your own towels.
+It’s beautifully unspoilt, but this also means there’s not much in the way of deckchairs or sun loungers, so if you want to sunbathe or swim, you’ll want to bring your own towels.

 For art fans, if you’re in town for a day, or even two, it’s worth heading out west of Palma to the Fundació Pilar i Joan Miró – the studio where Catalan surrealist painter and sculptor Miró lived.
 It’ll take you about half an hour each way by bus from the city centre or about ten minutes in a taxi.
 The Sightseeing Bus also stops there.